comedianchameleon/corefiles/README.md

 # corefiles
-//a to search large files for core changes
+ctrl + f + //a to search large files for core changes